 If you're building a garden, you may have realized that the average bed requires a lot of soil.
-Luckily, there are a lot of different ways to build up a planting area, and hügelkultur may just be right for you.
+Luckily, there are a lot of different ways to build up a planting area, and a hugelkultur bed may just be right for you.

 Essentially, what you're building is a compost pile that'll decompose in place.
-As it does, it becomes a nutrient-dense, spongy bed that feeds plants, remains drought-resistant and can even extend the growing season in your garden, thanks to the heat generated by the decomposition process.
+As it does, it becomes a nutrient-dense, spongy bed that feeds plants and remains drought-resistant.
+It can even extend the growing season in your garden, thanks to the heat generated by the decomposition process.

-Because the base of the mound is a pile of branches and brush, it also means you can build a garden bed large enough to accommodate a lot of plants while using very little soil.
-That makes hügelkultur an economical choice for many growers.
+Because the base of the mound is a pile of fallen branches and plant roots, it also means you can build a garden bed large enough to accommodate a lot of plants while using very little soil.
+That makes hugel beds an economical choice for many growers.

-Once a hügelkultur bed is established, it'll last for a number of years, and the growing medium will actually improve from season to season.
+Once a hugelkultur garden bed is established, it'll last for a number of years, and the growing medium will actually improve from season to season.
 It's a self-sustaining method that requires little upkeep and can drastically increase a garden's yield.

 Step 1.
 Choose Your Location